-Who and What is the Global Community for?
+Who is i2S for?

-- constantly improve concepts and methods for dealing with complex social and environmental problems
+- constantly improve those concepts and methods

 The second reason is to improve our political clout, especially to ensure that:

-The Integration and Implementation Insights blog
+Integration and Implementation Insights (i2Insights)

-You can also find out more about and connect with others interested in research integration and implementation via:
+You can find out more about and connect with others interested in research integration and implementation via:

 - Twitter @GabrieleBammer and #I2Sresources

 - the LinkedIn group Global Network for Research Integration and Implementation and also #i2Sresources on LinkedIn

 - i2S-Talks, the Integration and Implementation Sciences YouTube channel

-- I2S News
+- i2S News